-IN social networks And on forums An excerpt is allegedly from the story of Clive Steaplez Lewis called "Tips of the Old Devil."
-In the form of a parable, it is said that the devil was able to easily capture the souls of people who, due to fear of getting sick, lost all social ties.
-We decided to check whether the author of the Chronicle of Narnia wrote such a text.
+IN social networks and on forums An excerpt allegedly from a story by Clive Staples Lewis entitled “Advice from an Old Devil” is being circulated.
+It tells in the form of a parable that the devil was able to easily take possession of the souls of people who, due to fear of getting sick, had lost all social connections.
+We decided to check whether the author of The Chronicles of Narnia wrote such a text.

-The passage, according to the statements, was written in the 1940s and published in the book "Balamut's Tips".
+The passage was said to have been written in the 1940s and published in the book Advice from a Screwtape.

 "Young man to the devil: